drplote/FG-2e-PlayersOption/README.md

 Note: This is only implemented for NPCs.
 If you want the PCs to get a kicker, you'll have to edit their hit point total manually.

-A planned future improvement is additional options to make the kicker sized-based.
+**A planned near-future improvement is additional options to make the kicker sized-based.**

 ### Penetration Dice